alttester/AltTester-Unity-SDK/docs/pages/get-started.md

 ## Instrument your game with AltUnity Server

-In order for the tests to have access to Unity objects via AltUnity Client you need to instrument the game with AltUnity Server.
+In order for the tests to have access to Unity objects via AltUnity Driver you need to instrument the game with AltUnity Server.

 Steps: